 If you don’t want to be reliant on the buses in Malta, then having your own transport is a great option for a Gozo day trip.
 Not only will you be able to get to the ferry terminal quicker, but it will also be easier to get around the island of Gozo.

 The cost for taking a car onto the Gozo ferry is €15.70 which also includes a ticket for one person.
 Similarly to if you are buying just a passenger ticket, you’ll only need to buy your ticket on the return leg from Gozo.
+All other passengers in the car apart from the driver will need to purchase a passenger ticket.

 Malta to Gozo by Tour